FG-Net/HomeLab/LXC_root_ssh_password.md

-# SSH Access for Root in a Proxmox LXC
+# SSH Access for root in a Proxmox LXC

-:information_source: Debian/Ubuntu
+:information_source: For Debian/Ubuntu

-:warning: Root login via password ➔ **insecure**
+:warning: **Not safe:** root login via password

-## 1. Install SSH (if not already installed)
+## Install SSH (if not already installed)

 ```bash
 apt update